JokerJohn/AM_Align/README.md

 - Robust to insufficient and outlier-corrupted data
 - Requires only four pairs of measurements for complete calibration
 - Efficient and accurate computation using the polynomial eigenvalue technique
-- Intrinsic calibration algorithms for accelerometer and magnetometer
-- Seamless integration into LIO initialization process
-- Validated through extensive simulations and real-world experiments

 ## Prerequisites